 Many people don’t think about all the negative effects of a conviction in Texas.
 Now you have the chance to change the outcome of your case, and thus your life.
 You won’t be able to change the outcome later, after you’ve already pled guilty or been convicted of the crime you’re facing.

 If you’ve been charged with a felony offense, don’t make the mistake of taking the crime lightly.
-Felonies can shatter your life in many ways, from lengthy jail or prison terms to hefty fines.
+Felonies can shatter your life in many ways, from lengthy Dallas jail or prison terms to hefty fines.
 Once a felony is on your record, it’s there for life.
 It will change the way the world views you, and being a felon isn’t something you can easily hide.

-The following are some of the legal penalties of a felony conviction in Texas, which your Dallas criminal lawyer wants to help you avoid.
+The following are some of the legal penalties of a felony conviction in Texas, which your criminal lawyer wants to help you avoid.

 Misdemeanor convictions have many negative consequences, in addition to the legal penalties you will surely face if convicted.
-Listed below are some of the penalties for misdemeanor offenses in Texas, which your Dallas criminal lawyer will seek to help you avoid.
+Listed below are some of the penalties for misdemeanor offenses in Texas, which your Dallas criminal lawyer will help you avoid.